VAT registration & returns

 1931 Act company formation in the Isle of Man: setting up an overseas company is an increasingly popular way to cut down on financial costs and reduce the burden of regulation that the modern business owner often has to face in jurisdictions such as the UK or Europe.
-One of the most trusted locations for offshore formation is the Isle of Man, situated on the edge of Europe, between the Republic of Ireland and the UK.
+One of the most trusted locations for offshore incorporation is the Isle of Man, situated on the edge of Europe, between the Republic of Ireland and the UK.

 The Isle of Man offers a business friendly environment that is designed to encourage overseas incorporation, and there are several different types of company to choose from, the most traditional being a 1931 Act company.
 This type of company offers the advantage of being able to set up with just two directors, and is exempt both from local taxation and from the requirement to name a registered agent who is resident in the Isle of Man.
 If you're thinking of setting up a company in the Isle of Man but don't know where to start, get in touch with Coddan as your company start-up agent.
 Our impartial corporate advice and expertise in the field of company set-up can help to ensure that your company set-up runs smoothly.

-ANNUAL FEES FROM £2,625
+ANNUAL FEES FROM £3,200

-ANNUAL FEES FROM £3,175
+ANNUAL FEES FROM £3,950

-ANNUAL FEES FROM £3,175
+ANNUAL FEES FROM £3,950

 There are a number of reasons registering a new business entity in the Isle of Man can make sense.
 By choosing a respected company registration agent with a growing client base such as ourselves, you will give yourself the peace of mind that comes with knowing you have dotted the Is and crossed the Ts.